HeardLibrary/workshops/R-Stats/readme.md

 ###[ARL Library Investment Index](http://www.arlstatistics.org/analytics)

 This dataset from the Association for Research Libraries (ARL) contains key information about academic library budgets and staffing.
-An Excel (XLS) file is available [here}(http://www.arlstatistics.org/documents/ARLStats/index13.xls), but we will be working with a converted CSV file.
+An Excel (XLS) file is available [here](http://www.arlstatistics.org/documents/ARLStats/index13.xls), but we will be working with a converted CSV file on your desktop.

 ```R
 # Load required libraries